End of the Year Library Tips

 We always finish school in the last couple days of June, so my timeline spans the whole month of June.
 Each year is a bit different, but this is usually what I do…

-• Second week of June - collection, collection, collection!
-Send class lists to each teacher with outstanding books.
-I get LOTS back this week!
+• Second week of June - Send class-specific overdue lists to teachers and start collecting books.

-• Third week of June - personalized notes.
+• Third week of June - Send personalized overdue notices (editable templates work great); follow up in person.
 I use these Editable Overdue Notices and send one to all students (and teachers!) with outstanding books.
 I usually try and talk to most of these students in person as well.

 • Last week of June - send second notices.
 I’m always hopeful my outstanding list is very small by this time!
 I hand deliver these notices to these students.
 During this week I collect any fines, and delete (or mark lost) the books that have not been returned.

-For more specific ideas on overdue books, be sure to check out this post!
-4 Ideas for Collecting Overdue Library Books
+For more strategies on recovering overdue books, check out: 4 Ideas for Collecting Overdue Library Books

 Tip 3: Make a List of Notes for the New School Year